Giftbit/Lightrail-API-V2-Docs/docs/home.md

 #### Rail: Lightrail
 A source with `"rail": "lightrail"` means the value is stored in Lightrail.

-##### How Lightrail Stores Value: `ValueStores`
+##### How Lightrail Stores Value: `Values`
-Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as `ValueStores`.
+Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as `Values`.
-Different types of value are represented by modifying the properties of `ValueStores`.
+Different types of value are represented by modifying the properties of `Values`.

-The way `ValueStores` are passed into the `sources` property of the `orders` resource depends on what type of value it is.
+The way `Values` are passed into the `sources` property of the `orders` resource depends on what type of value it is.

 ##### `customerId`
 Some value may be attached directly to a `Customer` (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).